devantler-tech/dotnet-cli-runner/README.md

 > [!NOTE]
 > The template engine uses [CLIWrap](https://github.com/Tyrrrz/CliWrap) under the hood.
 So to learn more about the API, you can visit the above link.

-To run a command, you can use the `CliRunner` class.
+To run a command, you can use the `CLI` class.

 ```csharp
 using Devantler.CLIRunner;